 Francesca Vietor serves as Senior Advisor, Donor and Development Services for The San Francisco Foundation, developing grantmaking recommendations for donors and implementing programs to advance racial, economic and environmental equity.
 Previously, Francesca served for two years as Senior Director for Expanding Access to Opportunity at the foundation, directing grantmaking and initiatives in criminal justice, workforce development, transit, education and infrastructure.
 Before her promotion to Senior Director in 2016, Francesca served as Program Director for Environment, Public Policy, and Civic Engagement at the Foundation for five years.

 Francesca also serves as one of five commissioners on the San Francisco Public Utilities Commission (SFPUC), where she leads policymaking for the City and County of San Francisco’s water, wastewater, and municipal power services.
 Francesca has served as President of the SFPUC twice in her nine year tenure.

-Francesca Vietor serves as Senior Director for Expanding Access to Opportunity for The San Francisco Foundation in 2010, Francesca was executive director of the Chez Panisse Foundation, president of the Urban Forest Council, president of the Commission on the Environment, and the chair of the Mayor’s Environmental Transition Team.
-She has worked for several non-profits, including Rainforest Action Network and Greenpeace, and she serves on the board of SPUR.
-Francesca holds a Bachelor of Sciences degree from Georgetown University and she pens a blog for The Huffington Post.
+Before coming to The San Francisco Foundation in 2010, Francesca was executive director of the Chez Panisse Foundation, president of the Urban Forest Council, president of the Commission on the Environment, and chair of Mayor Newsom’s Environmental Transition Team.
+She has worked for several non-profits, including Rainforest Action Network and Greenpeace, and she serves on the boards of SPUR and Resilient by Design.
+Francesca holds a Bachelor of Sciences degree from Georgetown University and she lives in San Francisco with her twelve-year old daughter.